nebula-protocol/nebula-contracts/contracts/nebula-cluster/README.md

 ### Decommission

-Decommission the cluster, marking it as inactive and disabling all functionality excluding pro-rata redeeming of the cluster's inventory assets.
+Decommissions the cluster, marking it as inactive and disabling all functionality excluding pro-rata redeeming of the cluster's inventory assets.

 ```json
 {